-The term of employment for Mr. Maxwell under his employment agreement continues until Mr. Maxwell's employment with us terminates for any reason.
-Under his employment agreement, Mr. Maxwell's initial base salary is \$350,000, he will be eligible for a target annual performance bonus of at least 50% of his base salary, and he is eligible to participate in such benefit plans as are generally available to our other senior executives.
-Following the consummation of this offering, Mr. Maxwell's annual base salary shall be increased to \$375,000.
-His base salary is subject to annual review and may be increased (but not decreased) as determined by our board of directors or our Compensation Committee.
-His bonus award each year will be determined by our board of directors or our Compensation Committee and, except in connection with certain terminations of employment (as described below), any annual bonus will only be paid if he is employed by us on the date of payment of such bonus.
-Mr. Maxwell's employment agreement provides that he agrees to grant us certain intellectual property rights.
+The term of employment for Mr. Maxwell under his employment agreement ends on January 9, 2019, and will thereafter renew annually unless we give prior written notice of non-renewal or until Mr. Maxwell's employment with us terminates for any reason.
+Mr. Maxwell's base salary for 2017 was \$350,000, his annual target incentive compensation is equal to 50% of his base salary, and he is eligible to participate in our benefit plans as in effect from time to time.
+His base salary and target bonus opportunity is subject to annual review and adjustment.
+His bonus award will be made at the discretion of the Compensation Committee.
+Mr. Maxwell was entitled to a one-time lump sum signing bonus of \$70,000, which was paid with the first regular payroll following the effective date of his employment agreement.
+His employment agreement provides that he agrees to grant us certain intellectual property rights.
 His employment agreement includes additional provisions that require him to refrain from competing with our business, soliciting or interfering with our suppliers, customers, prospective customers and other business relationships, and from soliciting, hiring or otherwise interfering with our relationship with any person employed or previously employed by us, with the duration of such restrictions to last during his employment and for 12 months thereafter.